-After years of recording effort by members of the Sussex Botanical Recording Society, The Flora of Sussex will be published in February 2018.
+After years of recording effort by members of the Sussex Botanical Recording Society, The Flora of Sussex was published in February 2018.
 Many thanks to everyone who has contributed to it.

 Sussex, with its long coastline, chalk downs, rivers, woods and heaths, possesses an unusual diversity of habitats.
 Long known for the richness of its flora, many species are otherwise rare in south-east England, others reach the northern edge of their European range in the county and an ever-increasing number of new arrivals are becoming established.